 Why are diversity and inclusivity important in nursing?

-There are two aspects of diversity and inclusivity in nursing that we’re going to discuss here — the delivery of these features within healthcare and having a diverse and inclusive workforce that represents the population it serves.
+We will discuss two aspects of diversity and inclusivity in nursing: delivering these features within healthcare and having a diverse and inclusive workforce representing the population it serves.

-Ultimately, diversity and inclusivity are of paramount importance in nursing because, when practiced correctly, they lead to better patient care and outcomes.
+Ultimately, diversity and inclusivity are paramount in nursing because, when practiced correctly, they lead to better patient care and outcomes.

-Recognizing patients’ diversity and acknowledging them as part of healthcare delivery is essential to instilling confidence and providing good quality care that responds to their needs.
+Recognizing patients’ diversity and including them in healthcare delivery is essential to instilling confidence and providing high-quality care that responds to their needs.

 Nurses from diverse backgrounds naturally bring their particular perspectives to the care they deliver and operate from a personal and unique outlook.
-For example, they are also more likely to be aware of the disparities and inequalities in different populations.
+They are also more likely to be aware of the disparities and inequalities in different populations.

 When patients receive care from a nurse from a similar background, they are more likely to experience culturally sensitive care and feel confident and comfortable in the healthcare setting.

-However, there are several challenges around diversity and inclusivity in nursing, which we’re going to look at next.
+However, there are several challenges around diversity and inclusivity in nursing, which we will look at next.

 Diversity and inclusivity challenges in nursing